Trance and dental

 Reflections

 Transcendentalism is pretty murky as a movement, and even the prose in any individual piece is often vague and overblown.
-H. L. Mencken wrote, “a good deal of [Emerson's] obscurity is due to contradictions inherent in the man's character.
+H. L. Mencken wrote, “a good deal of [Emerson’s] obscurity is due to contradictions inherent in the man’s character.
 He was dualism ambulant.”
 Charles Dickens said, “Whatever was unintelligible is transcendental,” though he also admitted “yet if I lived in Boston, I would be a transcendentalist.”
-I’ve written elsewhere that the Henry James Sr. book The Secret of Swedenborg was so obscure that one reviewer sarcastically congratulated James on “keeping the secret.”
+I’ve written elsewhere that the Henry James, Sr. book The Secret of Swedenborg was so opaque that one critic sarcastically congratulated James on “keeping the secret.”
 Another reviewer said one of the bloated, prolix, wandering essays was like fifteen railroad cars with but a single passenger.

 ###